shkim9348/FSND/projects/02_trivia_api/starter/backend/documentation.md

 {
     'question': {
         'id': 1,
-        'question': 'This is a question',
+        'question': 'The question',
-        'answer': 'This is an answer',
+        'answer': 'The answer',
-        'difficulty': 5,
+        'difficulty': 1,
-        'category': 4
+        'category': 1
     }
 }
 ```